LuisS96/ProjectOS/README.md

     <p>or</p>
     <pre>sudo pip3 install matplotlib</pre>
   </li>
-  If you are going to read a file from an SQS server from Amazon, you will need to download boto3.
   <li>
     <b>Boto3</b>
+    <p>If you are going to read a file from an SQS server from Amazon, you will need to download boto3.</p>
     <p>To install, using the terminal, try:</p>
     <pre>sudo apt-get install pip-boto3</pre>
     <p>or</p>